rimak7/maven-nexus-sonarQube-demo/README.md

 - server IPs for nexus and sonarServer

-2) (OPTIONA. this is just to show how java project templates are generated) Create a simple Java project using.
+2) (OPTIONA. this is just to show how java project templates are generated).
+Create a simple Java project using the command below.
 If done, you will have to update the pom.xml file.

     mvn archetype:generate -DgroupId=com.example.demo -DartifactId=demoApp -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.5 -DinteractiveMode=false